 A way to avoid that is to find a dress that opens in the bodice, but stays closed at the neck.
 Like you have here. #whentheneighborkidcannotbecoolaboutthis

-The dresses I have of this type are specifically made for nursing, with zippers in the bodice (note: this particular dress works well for me, but the reviews indicate that it’s not a good choice for larger-breasted gals), or in the side seams, or with a split underbodice.
+The dresses I have of this type are specifically made for nursing, with zippers in the bodice (note: this particular dress works well for me, but the reviews indicate that it’s not a good choice for larger-breasted gals), or in the side seams (Update 2023: The dress originally linked here is no longer available, but this one is a similar one from the same brand), or with a split underbodice.

 I do still usually wear a scarf with the zippered dresses, since if baby moves unexpectedly, there’s not a lot of backup coverage. #babyjesusdoingthethingwithhistoesthatnursingbabiesdo #andhesgotrubberbandwrist